What level of government should I call?

 Can Peter come speak at my child’s school?

 Absolutely!
-Peter is always pleased to speak with students and young constituents.
-Please get in touch to set up a school visit.
+Peter is always pleased to speak with students and young constituents about the issues that matter to them.
+Please get in touch with our office to set up a school visit.

-I am trying to obtain information about tax programs/benefits that are provided by the province.
+I am trying to get information about tax programs/benefits that are provided by the province.
 Who do I call?

 Some tax programs are actually administered by the Province of Ontario.
 If you are looking for information about the Ontario Senior Homeowner’s Property Tax Grant (OSHPTG), the Ontario Sales Tax Transition Benefit (OSTTB), or the Ontario Trillium Benefit (OTB) – which includes the Ontario Sales Tax Credit (OSTC), the Ontario Energy and Property Tax Credit (OEPTC), and the Northern Ontario Energy Credit (NOEC) – please call the following number: